1. Gautama Buddha was born in __________.

 Explanation: Bhakti appealed to common people, reducing Buddhism’s popularity.

-83. Buddhism disappeared from most parts of India by:
+83. Buddhism disappeared from most parts of India by__________.

 A) 6th century CE